-Effective practice would include
+Effective monitoring practice would include:-

-• Book Scrutiny - Senior leaders quality assuring the strengths and areas for improvement identified by subject leaders.
+Book Scrutiny - Senior Leaders quality assuring the strengths and areas for improvement identified by subject leaders. • Learning walks/lesson observations - Senior Leaders/Subject Leaders review books and interview pupils about their learning and steps to improve.

-- Learning walks/lesson observations Senior Leaders review books and interview pupils about their learning and steps to improve. - Provide time for all staff to review progress, coverage and marking and feedback in books. - Moderation across year groups and phases of learning Provide time in the termly calendar to moderate within school and with other schools in the locality to ensure assessment is robust. - Senior Leaders' quality assuring the robustness of teacher assessment by choosing a random selection of children across the school (EYFS KS2) to moderate. - Formal testing - Use of data from tests to help inform teacher assessment and planning to meet the needs of all pupils. - Pupil progress meetings Time provided for Senior Leaders and Teachers, with input from Teaching Assistants, to review progress of learning and to identify groups of pupils making expected and exceeding progress. - To use data to inform teaching and learning. - Review the provision map for pupils. - Parent Evenings Termly meetings with parents/carers to share individual pupils' strengths and next steps in learning and attendance data. - To suggest ways parents can support pupils in their learning at home and set targets for improvement. - Yearly reports Reports summarise the achievements for pupils during the year. - Pupils write their own comments on their learning and what they need to focus on in the coming year.
+- Provision of time for all staff to review progress, coverage and marking and feedback in books. - Moderation across year groups and phases of learning Provide time in the termly calendar to moderate within school and with other schools in the locality to ensure assessment is robust. - Book Scrutiny Senior Leaders/Subject Leaders quality assuring the robustness of teacher assessment by choosing a random selection of children across the school (EYFS KS2) to moderate. - Formal testing - Use of data from tests to help inform teacher assessment and planning to meet the needs of all pupils. - Pupil progress meetings Time provided for Senior Leaders and Teachers, with input from Teaching Assistants, to review progress of learning and to identify groups of pupils making expected and exceeding progress. - Review the provision map for pupils. - Parent Evenings Meetings with parents/carers to share individual pupils' strengths and next steps in learning and attendance data. - Suggestions to parents of ways they can support pupils in their learning at home and set targets for improvement. - Annual Reports summarising the achievements for pupils during the year. - Written comments by pupils on their learning and what they need to focus on in the coming year.
 Parents/carers respond to comments.